ArielMoi/Employee-Organizer-OOP-/README.md

 # Employee-Organizer(OOP)
+**Final project** for *She Codes Python course*.
-python OOP project that manage information of employees. (attendance, personal details and shifts).
+OOP project that manage information of employees. (attendance, personal details and shifts).

 - used from commend line.

-**Final project** for *She Codes Python course*.

 # Features:
 - oop